Liability for client money following the collapse of a Bank

 It is unlikely that Anderson Rowntree will be liable in negligence if client money is lost following the collapse of a deposit-taking institution, as long as we have placed the money in accordance with the Solicitors' Accounts Rules (SARs).
 However, any final decision on this would be for the courts.

-Our Client funds are held by Lloyds Bank PLC
+Our Client funds are held by Barclays Bank

 The Financial Securities Compensation Scheme (FSCS) deposit-protection scheme applies to client money in the same way as it applies to private/individual deposits.
 Therefore the FSCS protects the first £75,000 deposited, with an authorised deposit-taking institution, on behalf of a client.
-Please note however that the £75,000 FSCS limit applies to the individual client, and so if the Client holds other personal monies themselves in Lloyds Bank PLC, the limit remains £75,000 in total.
+Please note however that the £75,000 FSCS limit applies to the individual client, and so if the Client holds other personal monies themselves in Barclays Bank, the limit remains £75,000 in total.